rwvosTUD/DragonfliesAndDrones/README.md

 # TUD_Dragonflies_and_Drones
-Repository for MSc. thesis research in Aerospace Engineering at TU Delft MAVLab titled 'Hunt like a dragonfly, strike like a drone: leveraging motion camouflage to achieve target interception through liquid neural networks'.
+Repository for MSc. thesis research in Aerospace Engineering at TU Delft MAVLab titled '**Hunt like a dragonfly, strike like a drone**: learning pursuit controllers for insect interception through multi-agent deep reinforcement learning for onboard use in autonomous quadcopters'.